 University Student Apartments

 University Student Apartments (USA) is committed to making the residential experience an important part of the total university experience.
 The University of Utah family housing program is one of the largest of its kind in the country and accommodates students from all over the world.
 Our apartment community fosters individual lifestyles and educational opportunities within a framework of responsible freedom.
-Residents enjoy children's programs, cultural activities and individual participation in community affairs.
-The 943 unfurnished apartments in East and West Village are primarily intended for students and their families.
-The Village buildings are grouped into “courts” designed around open space and playgrounds.
+Residents enjoy cultural activities, social and educational programming and individual participation in community affairs.

 Housing & Residential Education